-Wheat allergy is an allergic reaction to foods containing wheat, one of the top eight food allergens in the United States.
-Allergic reactions can result from eating wheat, but also, in some cases, by inhaling wheat flour.
-Wheat can be found in many foods, including some you might not suspect, such as beer, soy sauce and ketchup.
+Wheat allergy is an allergic reaction to foods containing wheat.
+Allergic reactions can be caused by eating wheat, but also, in some cases, by inhaling wheat flour.

-Avoiding wheat is the primary treatment for wheat allergy.
+Avoiding wheat is the primary treatment for wheat allergy, but that isn't always as easy as it sounds.
+Wheat is found in many foods, including some you might not suspect, such as soy sauce, ice cream and hot dogs.
 Medications may be necessary to manage allergic reactions if you accidentally eat wheat.

 Wheat allergy sometimes is confused with celiac disease, but these conditions differ.
-A wheat allergy generates an allergy-causing antibody to proteins found in wheat.
-In people with celiac disease, a particular protein in wheat — gluten — causes an abnormal immune system reaction.
+Wheat allergy occurs when your body produces antibodies to proteins found in wheat.
+In celiac disease, a specific protein in wheat — gluten — causes a different kind of abnormal immune system reaction.

-A child or adult with wheat allergy is likely to develop symptoms within minutes to hours after eating something containing wheat.
+A child or adult with wheat allergy is likely to develop signs and symptoms within minutes to hours after eating something containing wheat.
 Wheat allergy symptoms include:

 - Swelling, itching or irritation of the mouth or throat

 - Hives, itchy rash or swelling of the skin

 For some people, wheat allergy may cause a life-threatening reaction called anaphylaxis.
 In addition to other signs and symptoms of wheat allergy, anaphylaxis may cause:

 - Severe difficulty breathing

 - Trouble swallowing